 What Happened

 Imagine browsing through a treasure trove of software tools, only to find hidden dangers lurking within.
 Recently, cybersecurity researchers uncovered a shocking new tactic from North Korean hackers.
-They have unleashed a set of 26 malicious packages on the npm registry?, a popular platform for sharing software tools among developers.
+They have unleashed a set of 36 malicious packages on the npm registry, a popular platform for sharing software tools among developers.
+This is part of a larger campaign known as Contagious Interview that has spread its tentacles across various ecosystems, including npm, PyPI, Go, and Rust, totaling over 1,700 malicious packages since January 2025.

 Why Should You Care